vodailuong2510/EduRegulation-Retrieval/README.md

   - *DVC (Data Version Control)*: Manages datasets and model versions efficiently.
   - *Optuna*: Performs automated hyperparameter tuning to optimize model performance.
   - *ClearML*: Provides experiment tracking, orchestration, and visualization.
+- **Monitoring Stack**:
+  - *Prometheus*: Collects and stores metrics from the application and model.
+  - *Grafana*: Visualizes metrics through interactive dashboards.
+  - *Loki*: Aggregates and stores application logs.
+  - *Promtail*: Ships logs to Loki for centralized logging.

 These components work together to create a scalable, maintainable, and high-performance system capable of delivering trustworthy policy-related information to students and faculty at UIT.